KeshavChawla/Ontario-Secondary-School-Rankings/README.md

 # Ontario Secondary School Rankings with Waterloo Adjustment
 ## Comparing Ontario Secondary School Academic Ranking from the Fraser Institute with Waterloo Engineering Adjustment Factors

-The shown data is a computation of both [Fraser Institute's Secondary School Data](http://ontario.compareschoolrankings.org/secondary/SchoolsByRankLocationName.aspx) as well as the [University of Waterloo's Engineering Adjustment Factor] (https://globalnews.ca/news/4405495/waterloo-engineering-grade-inflation-list/).
+The shown data is a computation of both [Fraser Institute's Secondary School Data](http://ontario.compareschoolrankings.org/secondary/SchoolsByRankLocationName.aspx) as well as the [University of Waterloo's Engineering Adjustment Factor](https://globalnews.ca/news/4405495/waterloo-engineering-grade-inflation-list/).

  The Fraser Institute's data relies of objective public metrics including factors the average level of achievement on the grade-9
 EQAO assessment in academic and applied mathematics[^fn1], percentages of Ontario Secondary School Literacy Tests (OSSLT) written by first time and previously eligible students which were successful and unsuccessful[^fn2], and differences between male and female students in attempts of the OSSLT as well as the grade 9 EQAO assessment[^fn3].